 Presidential Candidate Right of Review

-The State Democratic Chair shall convey to the presidential candidate, or that candidate’s authorized representative(s), not later than 5pm (EST) on May 31, 2020, a list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
+The State Democratic Chair shall convey to the presidential candidate, or that candidate’s authorized representative(s), not later than 5pm (ET) on June 22, 2020, a list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
 (Rule 13.D)

-Each presidential candidate, or that candidate’s authorized representative(s), must then file with the State Democratic Chair, by not later than 7:30 PM (EST) on June 10, 2020, a list of all such candidates he or she has approved, provided that, at a minimum, two (2) names remain for every national convention delegate or alternate position to which the presidential candidate is entitled.
+Each presidential candidate, or that candidate’s authorized representative(s), must then file with the State Democratic Chair, by not later than 5 PM (ET) on July 3, 2020, a list of all such candidates he or she has approved, provided that, one name remain for every national convention delegate or alternate position to which the presidential candidate is entitled.
 (Rule 13.D.4, Rule 13.E.2 & Reg.
 4.25)

-Failure to respond will be deemed approval of all delegate candidates submitted to the presidential candidate unless the presidential candidate or the authorized representative(s) signifies otherwise in writing to the State Democratic Chair not later than 7:30 PM (EST) on June 10, 2020.
+Failure to respond will be deemed approval of all delegate candidates submitted to the presidential candidate unless the presidential candidate or the authorized representative(s) signifies otherwise in writing to the State Democratic Chair not later than 5 PM (ET) on July 3, 2020.

 The State Democratic Chair shall certify in writing to the Co-Chairs of the DNC Rules and Bylaws Committee whether each presidential candidate has used their best efforts to ensure that their respective at-large delegate candidates and at-large alternate candidates meet the affirmative action and inclusion considerations and goals detailed in the Affirmative Action and Outreach and Inclusion section of this Plan within three (3) business days of returning the list of approved at-large delegate candidates and at-large alternate candidates as indicated in this Section..